 "Okay!
 Then I'll come for you at 8:30 on Monday."
 They pink haired stated as she ran down the street.
 Fay waved smiling at her and went into the house.

-Nothing interesting happened on weekend.
+Nothing interesting happened over the weekend.
 Even so, she was really excited for going to school and meeting Gili again, maybe her staying there wasn't going to be such a bother.

 Fay woke up early in the morning and got ready for school.
 She wore a black strappy shirt with an oversized purple blouse over, it came down in one side showing one of her shoulders and the sleeves covered her hands.
 Light blue skinny jeans and black converse.
 Her hair was a bit messy as always.
-It was long and red, kind of curly but not too much.
-She didn't really hate it though sometimes she found some little papers or leaves tangled on it, she didn't even know how they got to her hair.
+It was long and red and wavy.
+She didn't really hate it though sometimes she found some little papers or leaves tangled on it, she didn't even know how they got to her hair in the first place.

 She gazed at her image in the mirror.
-Her skin was pale white and she had beautiful amber big eyes, a pretty and childish face and her red shining hair matched really well with her skin, although she didn't think of herself as pretty, just too regular and plain.
+Her skin was pale white and she had beautiful amber big eyes, a childish yet quite pretty face and her red shining hair matched really well with her skin, although she didn't think of herself as pretty, just too regular and plain.

 Fay ran down the stairs and went to the kitchen to drink only a cup of coffee, she didn't want to eat anything else since she was too nervous.
-She heard someone knocking on the door and jumped from the seat while feeling butterflies going like crazy in her stomach.
+She heard someone knocking on the door and jumped from the seat while feeling the mix of anxiety and excitement in her chest.
 She took a deep encouraging breath and walked to the door.

-"Good morning~ Oh, you look so cute.
+"Good morning.
 Ready for first day of class?"
 A slightly hyper Gili asked, smiling happily at Fay who nodded.

-"Oh, this is so great, my friends are gonna love you, I can't wait to introduce you to them, I think you're going to like the school."
-Said the pink haired girl while clapping her hands excited.
+"Oh, this is so great, my friends are gonna love you, I can't wait to introduce you to them, I think you're going to it here" Said the pink haired girl while clapping her hands excited.

 "Wha...what if we aren't in the same classes."
 Fay asked looking down at her shoes.